alex-petrenko/sample-factory/README.md

 ### What is Sample Factory?

-Sample Factory is one of the fastest RL libraries.
-We focused on very efficient synchronous and asynchronous implementations of policy gradients (PPO).
+Sample Factory is one of the fastest RL libraries focused on very efficient synchronous and asynchronous implementations of policy gradients (PPO).

-Sample Factory is thoroughly tested, used by many researchers and practitioners, and is actively maintained.
+Sample Factory is thoroughly tested and used by many researchers and practitioners.
-Our implementation is known to reach SOTA performance in a variety of domains in a short amount of time.
+Our implementation is known to reach state-of-the-art (SOTA) performance across a wide range of domains, while minimizing the required training time and hardware requirements.
 Clips below demonstrate ViZDoom, IsaacGym, DMLab-30, Megaverse, Mujoco, and Atari agents trained with Sample Factory:

 <p align="middle">